olivierhsta/serveradmin/README.md

 ## Installation

-This program is using the [Laravel](https://laravel.com/docs/6.x#installing-laravel) framework with a MySQL database, so both needs to be installed for the application to run.
+This program is using the [Laravel](https://laravel.com/docs/6.x#installing-laravel) framework with a working database instance, so both needs to be installed for the application to run.

 To install the application locally, follow these steps.